qmk/qmk_firmware/keyboards/dichotemy/readme.md

 Dichotemy Keyboard Firmware
 ======================

 These configuration files were based off the Mitosis keyboard.
-This keyboard uses a completely different 'matrix scan' system to other keyboards, it relies on an external nRF51822 microcontroller maintaining a matrix of keystates received from the keyboard halves - it also receives mouse pointer information from the keyboard halves, which is implemented through pointing_device.
-The matrix.c file contains the code to poll the external microcontroller for the key matrix, and the pointing_device.c file contains similar code to obtain the mouse report.
-As long as these files are not changed, all other QMK features are supported.
+This keyboard uses a completely different 'matrix scan' system to other keyboards, it relies on an external nRF51822 microcontroller maintaining a matrix of keystates received from the keyboard halves - it also receives mouse pointer information from the keyboard halves, which is implemented through a new feature, "Pointing Device".
+The matrix.c file contains the code to poll the external microcontroller for the key matrix, and the keymap.c file contains similar code to obtain the mouse report.
+As long as the relavant functions in these files are not changed, all other QMK features are supported.

 Build log of the keyboard can be found [here](http://google.com)